Passing blood in your urine usually results in your urine turning a red or brown colour.

 Kidney infections (also known as pyelonephritis) usually occur as a complication of a bladder infection.
 Symptoms of kidney infections are usually more severe than with a urinary tract infection.
 Often there is a very high temperature (fever) and pain in the side of your tummy (abdomen) or over the side of your back.

 Kidney infections are treated with a longer course of antibiotics.
 If the infection is more severe then the antibiotics may need to be given straight into the vein in hospital.
-See separate leaflet called Kidney Infection (Pyelonephritis) for more details.
+See the separate leaflet called Kidney Infection (Pyelonephritis) for more details.

 Bleeding into your urinary tract can occur when a stone is being passed, as the stone rubs against the inside of your urethra.
 It is common to have pain from your back and across your tummy towards your groin when this occurs.
 Some people with kidney stones only have blood in their urine, which is picked up by a dipstick test.

 Although many stones do not need any treatment as they will pass by themselves, some people need to have specific treatment to remove any kidney stones.
-See separate leaflet called Kidney Stones for more information.
+See the separate leaflet called Kidney Stones for more information.

 Tumours in the bladder or kidney